mimuki/halley/README.md

 - enter will open the link to the post in your browser
 - F5 refreshes the list
 - ctrl-p to write and queue a post
+- ctrl-r to write and queue a reply to the selected post
 - ctrl-b (changed from ctrl-u) to queue boosting a post
 - ctrl-f (changed from ctrl-s) to queue favouriting a post
 - ctrl-space to toggle the post preview (useful if the next post has a CW you don't want to open)